dolphjs/docs/content/models.md

 ```
 Let's breakdown what we have in the code above:

 **InjectMongo** - this decorator is used to inject a **mongo model** into the service class.
-The **InjectMongo** decorator is used to inject a MongoDB model into a Dolph service class, enabling seamless interaction with the specified MongoDB collection.
-This decorator simplifies the process of accessing and manipulating data within the MongoDB database.
+The **InjectMongo** decorator is used to inject a MongoDB model into a Dolph service class, facilitating seamless interaction with the specified MongoDB collection.
+It simplifies the process of accessing and manipulating data within the MongoDB database.

-- **userModel** - the property name to bind the injected model to within the service class.
+- **userModel** - the property name used to bind the injected model within the service class.
 - **UserModel** -  the Mongoose model representing the MongoDB collection to be injected.
 - **Model\<IUser>** - A Mongoose model representing the structure and behavior of the MongoDB collection for user data.

-The **userModel** property is a protected, readonly property within the UserService class.
+The **userModel** property is a protected, readonly property within the `UserService` class.
 It holds the Mongoose model for the MongoDB collection associated with user data.
 This property is injected and bound using the `@InjectMongo()` decorator.

 > info **Hint** Ensure that the property name used in **@InjectMongo("userModel", UserModel)** matches the property name within the service class **(protected readonly userModel!: Model\<IUser>)**.